ayedo/tcpkiller/README.md

-# TCP-Killer
+# TcpKiller

-A GUI application to kill an process bound to a tcp port.
+A GUI application to kill a process which is listening on a tcp port.

 # Attribution

-I would like to thank [Darius Dan](https://www.flaticon.com/free-icon/lighthouse_1793164?term=lighthouse&page=1&position=26) for his logo.
+I would like to thank [Freepik](https://www.flaticon.com/free-icon/star_1747901) for providing the logo for this project.